isc-projects/stork/doc/usage.rst

 To stop monitoring a machine, go to the ``Machines`` list, find the machine to stop monitoring, click on the triple-lines button at the right side, and choose ``Delete``.
-This terminates the connection between the ``Stork Server`` and the agent running on the machine, and the server will no longer monitor that machine; however, the ``Stork Agent`` process will continue running.
-Complete shutdown of a
-``Stork Agent`` process must be done manually, e.g. by connecting to the machine using ssh and stopping the agent there.
+This terminates the connection between the Stork server and the agent running on the machine, and the server will no longer monitor that machine; however, the ``stork-agent`` process will continue running.
+Complete shutdown of a ``stork-agent`` process must be done manually, e.g. by connecting to the machine using ssh and stopping the agent there.
 For example, when the Stork Agent has been installed from packages, run: